 The team with the most cones at the end of the 10 minutes it the winner.

-I’m interrupting this broadcast (or blog post) to let you know about an epic tool I made for group fitness trainers called BootCraft.
+I’m interrupting this broadcast to let you know about an epic tool I made for group fitness trainers called BootCraft.

 BootCraft is a huge database of group fitness workout ideas 💡💡💡 that helps instructors plan unique, interesting workouts for their clients in minutes.
 It’s already helped hundreds of trainers around the world plan thousands of awesome workouts.